Aqua-Nautilus/Dependency-Deprecated-Checker/README.md

 ### Command-line Arguments

 - `package_json_file`: Path to `package.json` file.
 Defaults to 'package.json' in the current directory.
 - `--github-token`: GitHub token for API access.
-This is mandatory unless `--exclude-archived` is used.
+This is mandatory unless `--exclude-archived` and `--exclude-inaccessible` are used.
 - `--exclude-archived`: Exclude alerting on packages linked to archived repositories in GitHub.
 - `--exclude-repo`: Exclude alerting on packages without an associated repository.
 - `--exclude-inaccessible`: Exclude alerting on packages with a GitHub repository that is not accessible (404).